circleci/circleci-docs/jekyll/_cci2/faq.md

 you can add more containers
 by changing your plan.

-A **run queue** refers to
+A **run queue** forms
-time spent waiting for CircleCI to run your build.
-When CircleCI experiences high demand, customer builds are placed in a run queue and processed as machines become available.
+when CircleCI experiences high demand.
+Customer builds are placed in a run queue and processed as machines become available.
-CircleCI attempts
-to minimize time spent in a run queue.

 ## Why did you change the name from CircleCI Enterprise?